ChristopherBull/christopherbull.github.io/research/research-themes.md

 ### <i class="fas fa-chart-line fa-fw headingIcon" aria-hidden="true"></i>Digital Measures of Health &amp; Wellbeing

 Research in this theme explores how complex health-related behaviours and experiences can be captured and interpreted using digital technologies.
-This includes multimodal sensing, behavioural monitoring, and the development of digital endpoints for both physical and mental health.
+This includes multimodal sensing, behavioural monitoring, and the development of digital endpoints for both physical and mental health--including digital biomarkers with clinical or research validity.

 The goal is to translate data into meaningful insights that support decision-making by patients, clinicians, and communities, while maintaining trust, transparency, and ethical data use.